-Sediment concentration is achieved through solids settling in the SRST followed by dewatering or decanting operations.
-A Chemical Addition Skid will be located on the 280'-6" elevation of the Auxiliary Building and will add chemical conditioners to the SRSTs to accelerate the sediment settiing rate.
-The skid consists of two 60 gallon open tanks (one each for ferric sulfate - Feo (SOA); and lime Ca(OH), solutions), mixer in each tank. one rotary flexible-liner type positive displacement pump, along with associated piping, valves, and local controls.
+Sediment concentration is achieved through solids settling in the SRST followed by dewatering or decanting operation.
+A Chemical Addition Skid will be located on the 280'-6" elevation of the Auxiliary Building and will add chemical conditioners to the SRSTs to accelerate the sediment settling rate.
+The skid consists of two 60 gallon open tanks (one each for ferric sulfate - Fe2 (SO4)3 and lime Ca(OH)2 solutions), mixer in each tank, one rotary flexible-liner type positive displacement pump, along with associated piping, valves, and local controls.
 The skid is portable, does not tie in permanently to any existing plant system, and will not handle radioactive material.